 Krka National Park: hiking trails amidst otherworldly waterfalls!

-We agree that Plitvice is the iconic tourist destination in Croatia for both natural landscapes and waterfalls.
+We agree that Plitvice is an iconic tourist destination in Croatia for both natural landscapes and waterfalls.
 But did you know that the Krka National Park waits to pamper you with the best hiking trails among fantastic waterfalls?

 1. Skradinski Buk Waterfalls

 Krka is known for its series of seven waterfalls.
 The highlight in this area is the Skradinski Buk Waterfall, the most extensive travertine cascade system in Europe.
-It is one of the most visited areas in the park, due to the turquoise blue pools and wooden walkways among the trees.
+It is one of the most visited areas in the park, due to the turquoise-blue pools and wooden walkways among the trees.

 image credit: aiva.

 This is another set of falls in Krka with an impressive 27 meters stretch of the river.
 This section of the park is known for the lovely water falling.
 But at the same time, tourists come here to climb the steep stairs leading up the mountain for a view of the park from the top.

 Slap Krcic is the type of waterfall that comes with an intriguing story.
 It is positioned between Krka and Krcic River, next to Knin.
 It is a popular destination among locals, especially during summer, there are plenty of shaded areas to keep you shielded from the harsh sun.
 Also, plenty of hiking and biking routes are available, and the waterfall itself is more than mesmerizing.